a building - founders hall at dusk

 You must maintain a grade-point average of 3.0 (B) or better in all courses taken to satisfy your degree requirements.
 Courses in which no letter grade is assigned are not used in computing GPA.

 Title 5 of the California Code of Regulations limits the maximum time for completing a master’s degree program to seven years.
-The seven years is calculated from the time of completion of the oldest course listed on your approved graduate course list.
+The seven years are calculated from the time of completion of the oldest course listed on your approved graduate course list.
 An extension may be granted, if warranted by individual circumstances and if the outdated coursework is validated by examination.
-You may petition for an extension with a Request for Program Variation or Waiver form and a completed Documentation of Examination for Currency for Extension of the SevenYear Limit form for each course older than seven years.
+You may petition for an extension with a Request for Program Variation or Waiver form and a completed Documentation of Examination for Currency for Extension of the Seven-Year Limit form for each course older than seven years.

 Withdrawal Policy

-You must formally withdraw from a course either before the Add/Drop period ends or by completing an Official Petition to Withdraw, otherwise you may receive a WU on your permanent record, which is the equivalent to an “F.” For more information on the withdrawal process and the different withdrawal periods, visit the Office of the Registrar’s website
+Before you decide to withdraw, We encourage you to discuss options (including the extended credit/no credit deadline with your academic advisor or with staff at the Office of the Registrar, records@humboldt.edu or 707-826-4101 or the Academic & Career Advising Center, 707-826-3341.
+You must formally withdraw from a course either before the Add/Drop period ends or by completing an Official Petition to Withdraw, otherwise, you may receive a WU on your permanent record, which is the equivalent to an “F.” For more information on the withdrawal process and the different withdrawal periods, visit the Office of the Registrar’s website

 Graduate Degree Requirements